AWS data transfer & egress pricing

 [04]Hidden AWS surcharges to add on

 Headline egress rates are only part of the story.
 Most AWS workloads pay 50-200% more than the headline because of these.
 See the hidden costs page for full detail.
+Inbound data transfer is the cheap direction: AWS ingress is free, with four processing-fee exceptions.

 NAT Gateway processing